stevekane/promise-it-wont-hurt/exercises/fulfill_a_promise/problem.md

 them all in the same `onFulfilled` callback, which allows you to control more easily the logic flows.

-If you call `fulfill` function in the constructor without a parameter, the `onFulfilled` callback(s) will still be called, but the parameter to those callbacks will be `undefined`.
+If you call `fulfill` function in `executor` without a parameter, the `onFulfilled` callback(s) will still be called, but the parameter to those callbacks will be `undefined`.

 We will talk about rejecting in our next lesson.

+## Task

+Create a promise.
+Manually fulfill that promise with a value of `'RESOLVED!'` in `executor` with a delay of 300ms using `setTimeout`.

+Then, print the contents of the promise after if has been fulfilled using `console.log` and `then`.

 ## Boilerplate